chaplin89/uSerializer/README.md

 - [ ] Provide a better support for plugin-like features
 - [ ] Support for null object
 - [ ] Support for struct
+- [ ] Feasibility study:
+   - [ ] XML backend
+   - [ ] JSON backend
-- [ ] Implement other backends
+   - [ ] CSV backend
 ## Benchmark

 Here follow the output of the benchmark inside AmphetamineSerializer that show how AmpethamineSerializer performance compare to the performance of other serializators.

 **Note 1**: Performance is not a top priority at this stage of development.
-Actually, most of the efforts are moving toward defining a semi-decent architecture with a reasonable level of maintainability (as far as writing IL code can be defined "maintainable") and developing unit-tests, so this chart is purely indicative because there are room for improvements for sure.
+Actually, most of the efforts are moving toward defining a semi-decent architecture with a reasonable level of maintainability (as far as writing IL code can be defined "maintainable") and developing unit-tests.
+Also, despite speed is an important aspect of every serializator, I believe the real value of AS rely in its flexibility.
+AS comes with an "AssemblyBuilder" that put pieces togheter, and a series of "Backends" that are in charge of emitting instructions.

 **Note 2**: It's simply impossible to provide a completely fair comparison.
 Of course, some of those serializator are binary, other are textual; some use bytearray, some don't.
 Nevertheless this can be an interesting starting point to see how AS compare to other serializators.